fossilet/Slopi/README.md

 Self-locating numbers are numbers that the number n is at postion n (after the decimal point) in decimal digits of Pi.

-I have found the first 5 such numbers.
+The first 5 such numbers are 1, 16470, 44899, 79873884 and 711939213.
 It is a quick python script, which runs 22 minutes on my laptop to find them.
 I am now looking for the next one from 1 trillion digits of Pi.

 The C program is developed under Linux, but may also run on various Unix's.